buildingSMART/bSDD/Source code examples/README.md

 A typical use-case is demonstrated in SketchUp.
 A video of the SketchUp use-case and bSDD plugin is availalbe on https://vimeo.com/446417661/ff8b6605d3

 ## API contracts and testing the API
-You can get the API contract information at [bSDD API contract](https://bs-dd-api-prototype.azurewebsites.net/swagger).
+You can get the API contract information at [bSDD API contract, official release](https://app.swaggerhub.com/apis/buildingSMART/Dictionaries/v1) or [bSDD API contract, prototype](https://bs-dd-api-prototype.azurewebsites.net/swagger).
 This information is available without the need for you to log in.
 You can also test the API methods.
 Secured methods are marked with a lock.
 To access secured methods you need to log in via the UI by using the Authorize button:

 ![Swagger authorization](https://bsddprototype2020.blob.core.windows.net/public/images/swagger-authorize2.png)